 4. American CIA agents were particularly active in organising and funding anti-communist coups, such as Augusto Pinochet’s removal of Salvador Allende in Chile in September 1973.

-5. This meddling in the affairs of other nations often had devastating effects for the locals, bringing to power leaders who were undemocratic, dictatorial, brutal and corrupt.
+5. These coups, proxy wars and foreign meddling often had devastating effects for the locals, bringing to power leaders who were undemocratic, dictatorial, brutal and corrupt.